Sports Science and Research Funding Scheme (SSRFS)

 - Further improvements to athletes’ gear, etc.

-Proposals are accepted all year round via the SSRFS Secretariat.
+First phase applications are accepted until 31 August 2022.
 All prospective Project Lead (Principal Investigator) should first contact the Secretariat for collaborative discussion to ensure the proposed project is of relevance to specific elite sport needs under the Scheme.
 The Project Lead should then submit an Application Form with reference to the Disbursement, Accounting and Monitoring Arrangements (DAMA) to the SSRFS Secretariat by post, email or online application portal:

 Hong Kong Sports Institute

 Any enquiries related to the SSRFS should be directed to the Secretariat at 2681 6428, or e-mail firstname.lastname@example.org.